 In view of that specific task, the model laws of the Regulatory Institute offer so many possibilities for differentiation that no jurisdiction will use all of them.
 Consequently, once a decision has been taken regarding the possibilities for differentiation to be used, the law can and should be simplified.

-The following alcohol, cannabis and tobacco (ACT) model law does not intend to suggest political choices or intend to influence legislation to a certain direction.
+The following alcohol, cannabis and tobacco (ACT) model law does not propose political choices or intend to influence legislation in a certain direction.
 Instead, it provides a relatively complete basic pattern for the development of laws or regulation optimised according to the situation in the respective jurisdiction and in particular its culture, its customs, its needs, its administrative system and enforcement capacities.
 The use of a model law may even liberate energy and capacities for the important political choices.
 The model law aims to facilitate the development of tailor-made laws and, on average, more complete laws.
 It shall generate more complete laws without preempting any choices.
 Hence users of this model law should feel free to modify all the sentences, to add new ones and also to delete those which are not needed.

 - Part 1: Drawing a clear health line under addictive products (alcohol, cannabis and tobacco) regulations;